 At the elite end of the spectrum, it’s all-too-easy to get caught up in the need for a Rolls-Royce or a Bentley.
 To be fair, they’re fine automobiles that offer nothing but the finest luxury experiences.
 The Rapide-S, on the other hand, is all Aston Martin.
 It’s more of a grand tourer.
 Which is to say, it’s not without its ultra high-end niceties, but it’s a performance car at heart.
 Under the long and sleek hood lies a monstrous V-12 that produces 550 hp in one of the most sonorous ways imaginable.
 This is the car the proves it’s not about where you’re going, so much as how you arrive.

-For the Tech-Loving Dad: Audi A4
+Family Sedan For Tech-Loving Dads: Audi A4

 You want tech?
 That’s one of the prime selling points of the A4.
 It starts with the instrument cluster — now called Audi Virtual Cockpit.
 It’s basically a 12.3-inch screen that shows a variety of information, or can even show a live 3D map of your location.
 Of course, it can display your speedometer and tachometer, but there’s no need, since that’s already projected onto your windshield thanks to the Heads-Up Display.
 Hate entering addresses into the GPS?
 The A4 can recognize your handwriting, so you can “draw” numbers and letters right on the center console.
 And don’t forget that it’s still an Audi, so all-wheel drive, good performance, and a reasonable amount of creature comforts are all par for the course.

-For the Eco-Conscious Dad: Chevrolet Bolt EV
+Family Sedan For Eco-Conscious Dads: Chevrolet Bolt EV

 The Bolt EV isn’t necessarily a traditional sedan — it does have a hatchback after all — but it has four doors and can do things that would shock most drivers of “eco-friendly” cars.
 It handles well, is surprisingly fun to drive, and gets more than enough mileage to ease any “range anxiety” you might have about leaving home in an electric vehicle.
 Sure, there are other electric cars on the market, but they’re either nowhere near as engaging (see: Nissan Leaf), can’t go nearly as far without also using gasoline (BMW i3), or can’t be had without waiting for at least a year before you take delivery (Tesla Model 3).
 In a very real sense, this is the first electric vehicle aimed at the mass market that’s truly ready for prime time.